 Step beyond your comfort zone and into the glass box at Skydeck, located on the 103rd floor of the Willis Tower (Sears Tower if you’re a real one).
 Be the envy of Instagram with your glass balcony photos and admire skyline views from the highest point you can visit in Chicago.

 Need a thoughtful gift for your Valentine or yourself?
-Shop 130 vendors at Vintage House Chicago’s Total Eclipse of the Heart market at Rockwell on the River in Avondale.
+Shop 120 vendors at Vintage House Chicago’s free Valentine’s Market at Rockwell on the River in Avondale from 12-5 p.m.

-You’ve been to Chicago Restaurant Week, but Chicago Black Restaurant Week celebrates its tenth anniversary in 2025.
+You’ve been to Chicago Restaurant Week, but Chicago Black Restaurant Week celebrates its eleventh anniversary in 2026.
 Support Black-owned restaurants around town, enjoy special deals, and get a taste of traditional African American dishes.

 Transport to the beauty of India with the Chicago Botanic Garden’s annual Orchid Show.
-The stunning show features a floor-to-ceiling peacock crafted from orchids, a banyan tree, and a tribute to the colorful Holi festival.
+The stunning show features a floor-to-ceiling peacock crafted from orchids, a banyan tree, and a tribute to groovy ’60s and ’70s.

 22. Hit the Ice and Try Curling